Meet the 2024-2026 CJA officers, who are leading one of Chicago’s oldest organizations of journalists.

 In 2014, she joined the Chicago Journalists Association as the inaugural Associate Board Chairman, a committee specifically geared for college students and recent graduates.
 During her four years in this role, she grew the board to roughly 15 directors, organized journalism events/workshops and regularly contributed articles for CJA’s website.
 She also launched the organization’s Facebook and Twitter pages and organically grew them to several hundred followers.
 In 2018, she was promoted to Vice President/Secretary.

-Stephanie holds a B.A. in Journalism and Communication & Media Studies from DePaul University (’12) and an M.S.J. from the Medill School of Journalism at Northwestern University (’15).
+Choporis holds a B.A. in Journalism and Communication & Media Studies from DePaul University (’12) and an M.S.J. from the Medill School of Journalism at Northwestern University (’15).
+She is currently the content writer for Envision Unlimited, a full spectrum of care organization that helps people with disabilities live their best lives.
 More on her here.

 Executive Board of Directors